ag-gipp/readme-template/README.md

 Describe and show how to run the tests with code examples.

 ## How to use? (maybe optional)
 If people like your project they’ll want to learn how they can use it.
-To do so include step by step guide to use your project.
+To do so include step by step guide to using your project.
 Whether this section is required and if it should be part of the `README.md` depends on your project.
 If the `Very Short Code Examples` from above already comprehensively (despite being concise!) cover all the major functionality provided by your project, the `How to use?` section can be omitted.
 However, if you think that users/developers of your project will need more information to fully understand how to use your project, the section `How to use?` is mandatory.
 Next, you need to decide where to put this information.
-If it small, you may add it to the `README.md`, if not, place the information into a new `.md` file.
+If it is just a few information, you may add it to the `README.md`, if not, place the information into a new `.md` file.

 ## Results
-If you are about to complete your project, include your preliminary results that you also show in your final project presentation, e.g., precision/recall/F1 measure and/or figures highlighting what your project is able to do with data.
+If you are about to complete your project, include your preliminary results that you also show in your final project presentation, e.g., precision/recall/F1 measure and/or figures highlighting what your project does with input data.
 If applicable, at first briefly describe the dataset your created/use and the use cases.

 If you are about to complete your thesis, just include the most important findings (precision/recall/F1 measure) and refer the to the corresponding pages in your thesis document.